solana-foundation/developer-content/docs/core/accounts.md

 This data account creation process is often abstracted as a single step, but it's helpful to understand the underlying process.

+## Summary

+- Each account on Solana is uniquely identified by a 32-byte address and can be used to store state or executable code.
+- All accounts have a designated program owner, which can modify the data stored on the account.
+- Native Programs are built-in programs that perform core functions on the network.
+- Program Accounts represent custom programs that only store executable code and are stateless.
+- Data Accounts are created by programs to store and manage state.
+The data on these accounts can be modified by the designated program owner.